 The College currently consists of ten academic departments, three institutes, a full service speech and hearing clinic, an early childhood laboratory school, a GIS lab, a newly launched Center for Urban Education, and an art gallery.
 We offer myriad degree programs, limited certificate programs, and countless opportunities for life-long learning.
 New co-curricular initiatives extend our academic footprint.
 Our newly launched common read initiative "CAS Reads Big" exemplifies our quest to engage students beyond the classroom and show the world as learning lab.
 Our inaugural "Big Read" event featured the book The Immortal Life of Henrietta Lacks.
 The culminating activity for engaging students, faculty, alumni, and community members in the read was a panel discussion featuring internationally recognized experts including Dr. Richard Schlegel co-inventor of the HPV vaccine and Mr. David "Sonny" Lacks the only living child of Mrs. Lacks.
 The engagement was exciting, spirited, and informative and served to symbolize the College's evolving scholarly directions and expectations.

 Effective January 1, 2012 the College emerged with a new departmental structure and refined major and minor offerings.
 We also assume responsibility for the direction of the Center for Applied Research and Urban Policy.
 Related to the departmental restructure are department and program name changes and department and program relocations.
 This restructure follows a deliberate and thoughtful program review process.
 Our outcomes represent best practice decisions and consider academic, occupational, and fiscal realities.
-The new College structure including the departments and their associated programs are identified to the right.
-Department and program mangers are also identified.
 Programs of study for all of our offerings can be found on the linked department sites.
 Program descriptions couple major and General Education requirements.
 All programs eligible for professional accreditation are accredited or an accreditation application is active including pre application preparation for four programs.